mzhai2/ClearViz/README.md

 Edit tree not yet implemented.

+Site navigation not yet implemented.

-Return to menu using back.
+Return to menu by navigating to http://52.1.147.106:3000